jbtrystram/Red_Hat_Internship/LWM2M/LWM2M.md

 ## Background

- - Need for a lightweight protocol as more & more devices are constrained
+ - Need for a lightweight protocol as more & more devices are constrained.
- - No  standardized solution
+ - No standardized solution.

-Open Mobile Alliance Device Management is widely used LWM2M is a reboot of OMA DM targeting M2M
+Open Mobile Alliance Device Management is widely used. \\
+LWM2M is a reboot of OMA DM targeting M2M

 ### OMA DM